Two opinions dynamics generated by inflexibles and non-contrarian and contrarian floaters: Introduction

-To add more realism to opinion models, in~\cite{Ga4} the basic deterministic two states Galam opinion model is extended by the introduction of so-called contrarians.
-A {\em contrarian} is a community member who, instead of the opinion it should adopt under the l.m.r., switches to the alternative opinion.
-Depending on the density of contrarians as well as on group size, their presence either leads to a stabilization of the opinion dynamics in which one opinion (the one with the lower density of contrarians) dominates the other, to an equilibrium in which neither opinion dominates (in case both opinions have equal densities of contrarians), or (in case of relatively large densities of contrarians for both opinions) to a dynamics in which the dominating opinion constantly alternates between the two opinions.
-The incorporation of contrarians in opinion dynamics models is a step towards an explanation of the ``hung elections'' outcome in several recent voting events (the U.S.A. presidential elections in 2000, the German elections in 2002 and 2005, as well as the 2006 Italian elections, see~\cite{Ga4}, \cite{Ga6}), in which one strategy achieved only a very narrow gain at the cost of another strategy.
-The origin of contrarian behaviour as well as its implications have been the focus of various other recent studies, see~\cite{LLW}, \cite{SM}, \cite{WLL}, \cite{ZZZH}.
+As a next step to gain a better insight into opinion dynamics, in \cite{contra1} the basic deterministic two states Galam opinion model is extended by the introduction of so-called contrarians.
+A {\em contrarian} is a community member who, instead of keeping the opinion it adopted under the l.m.r., switches to the alternative opinion.
+Contrarian behaviour can manifest itself in various ways, e.g. in adolescents as a strive for individualization, especially in an environment of inflexible opinion supporters (see below), as an expression of conformity with the minority, and as negative voting in order to diminish the support for a majority.
+Depending on the density\footnote{All opinion dynamics models considered in this article are understood to refer to large communities and subcommunities (e.g. contrarians) in which the size of a subcommunity can effectively be described by its density (the part of the subcommunity's size with respect to the whole community) instead of by discrete whole numbers.} of contrarians as well as on group size, their presence either leads to a stabilization of the opinion dynamics in which one opinion (the one with the lower density of contrarians) dominates the other, to an equilibrium in which neither opinion dominates (in case both opinions have equal densities of contrarians), or (in case of relatively large densities of contrarians for both opinions) to a dynamics in which the dominating opinion constantly alternates between the two opinions.
+The incorporation of contrarians in opinion dynamics models was a step towards a possible explanation of the ``hung elections'' outcome in the U.S. presidential elections in 2000.
+Although introducing contrarians to explain ``hung elections" at the time may have been a bit speculative (and being aware that possible other influences such as finite population sizes and exogenous factors influencing opinion dynamics have not been considered), it was concluded that if the assumption was sound, under similar conditions the phenomenon should repeat itself in the following years in democratic countries.
+And indeed, ``hung elections' occurred again several times as with the German elections in 2002 and 2005 as well as the 2006 Italian elections \cite{contra2}.
+The origin of contrarian behaviour as well as its implications have been the focus of numerous studies \cite{schneider,stauf,wio1,wio2,mobi1,chiche,masuda,kasia1,weis,chatt,taksu,nuno1,timpa, mas1,mas2,moham}.